 The third problema provides hints as to why Abraham did not disclose his undertaking to anyone.
 Disclosure is associated with the universal and hiddenness with the single individual.
 Abraham acted as a single individual, isolated from the universal, and as such his actions could not be explained or disclosed.

-Johannes concludes by pointing out that faith requires passion, and passion is not something we can learn.
+Kierkegaard concludes by pointing out that faith requires passion, and passion is not something we can learn.
 We have to experience it ourselves, or else we do not understand it at all.